 It's highly important to make the decision that you are going to become successful in all areas of life, not just in business.

-Some entrepreneurs completely neglect their health when starting out, in hopes to make money.
+Some entrepreneurs completely neglect their health when starting out, in order to spend all their time making money.
 They will then have to use their money to fix their health.
-That is what people call ‘false economy'.
+That's what's called a false economy.

 After my 10 + years of being an entrepreneur, I realized something: